 The last major issue with topical flea and tick products is a possible allergic/sensitivity reaction to the topical product itself.
 We have seen many pets with reactions to topical products resulting in pain, hair loss and localized infections.
 Some pets (<1%) may have a sensation of the product “spreading” over their body which feels likes “pins and needles”.

 Our next option are collars.
 There are several collars available, most do not work very well in studies performed.
-Over the years many types of collars that did work have been removed from the marked due to the toxic chemical chlorpyrifos.
+Over the years many types of collars that did work have been removed from the market due to the toxic chemical chlorpyrifos.
 This chemical has been banned in the United States do to its toxicity.
 Currently, the Seresto (flumethrin and imidocloprid) collar is the most popular and is very effective, approximately 90% at 5 months.
 However, if your pet spends any time in the water the effectiveness is shorter and lower.
 The collar has the benefit that you can apply it and not worry about it for 6-7 months.

 The collars can have several problems including loss of the product, if your dog is running out in the woods the collars can break and you have to replace the collar – an additional expense.
 We have had several dogs that have experienced localized reactions at the site of the collar, most have been treated with topical medications and removal of the collar.
 Recently, there have been some studies showing an increased resistance in tick populations to deltamethrin.
 We are closely monitoring the situation in the Hudson Valley.
+There has recently been a great deal of controversy over the Seresto collar including a congressional hearing.
+The bottom line is that the monitoring of side effects is not very robust as these collars are regulated by the EPA and not the FDA.
+Earlier this year, the EPA has signaled that they do not want to be involved with regulating topical and collar flea and tick products.
+The government is still trying to figure out how this will affect access to these products.

 Another concern is taste.
 Some of these products are not very tasty, certainly a minor problem, but one to be aware of.